moorepants/dissertation/_sources/davisbicycle.txt

 ----------------

-Both the VectorNav VN-100 and the NI USB-6218 were connected to a small ASUS EEEPC netbook which was mounted on the rear rack of the bicycle, Figure :ref:`laptop`.
+Both the VectorNav VN-100 and the NI USB-6218 were connected to a small ASUS EEEPC netbook which was mounted on the rear rack of the bicycle, :ref:`Figure 31 <figLaptop>`.
 The devices were controlled and the data logged using Matlab.
 I interacted with the VN-100 with Matlab's Serial I/O toolbox and the NI USB-6218 with the Data Acquisition Toolbox.
-A custom program written within Matlab's Graphical User Interface framework was designed to allow the user to set metadata before each run, arm the system and view the raw data signals after the run.
-The general features are as follows:
+A custom program written within Matlab's Graphical User Interface framework was designed to allow the user to set meta data before each run, arm the system, and view the raw data signals after the run, :ref:`Figure 32 <figDAQGUI>`.
+The general features are as
+follows:

 - Automatically increments run numbers
-- Set metadata: rider, environment, speed, maneuver, notes
+- Set meta data: rider, environment, speed, maneuver, notes
 - Initializes the system
 - View raw data time history traces
-- Load previous runs, view the time traces, edit the metadata and resave
+- Load previous runs, view the time traces, edit the meta data and resave
 - Save output as a Matlab mat file
-- Convert's the run and calibration mat files to hdf5 format
+- Converts the run and calibration mat files to HDF5 format
 - Collects calibration data

 .. _figLaptop:

 .. figure:: figures/davisbicycle/laptop.*
    :width: 4in

-   figLaptop
+   :align: center
+   :target: _images/laptop.jpg

    The laptop mounted to the rear rack.

-.. _figGui:
+.. _figDAQGui:

 .. figure:: figures/davisbicycle/bicycle-daq-gui.*
    :width: 6 in

-   figGUI
+   :align: center
+   :target: _images/bicycle-daq-gui.png

    A screenshot of the software running under Matlab 7.8.0 (2009a) on Windows XP .